MichaelBHerman/MostWanted/README.md

 09/02 7.
 Midnight: Get .io diagram in place to help sort and organize content.

+09/02 8.
+Merged single traits while on screen with one another to acccurately resolve conflicts.
+Gave feedback back and forth and kicked around ideas for continuing.
+Wrote the algorithm for the next task together.

 # Commit Comments
+09/02 Finished traits so they can narrow a group down to a single individual; Added exit points to most the traits.
+Changed some verbage in how traits were returned to work better in running them through again.
+Tested on various individuals.
+09/02 Merged files
 09/02 Added search by DOB, tested and working.
 Tested other traits at this point to ensure nothing was accidentally changed.
 09/02 Added search by ID, tested && working;
 09/02 Added weight, tested, working;